ESMCI/cime/doc/source/users_guide/create-a-case.rst

    =====================  ===============================================================================================================================
    SourceMods             Top-level directory containing sub-directories for each compset component where
-                          you can place modified source code for that component."
+                          you can place modified source code for that component.
    =====================  ===============================================================================================================================

 - ``Provenance``